Security

 How to Implement Secure File Locks for Multi-Agent Systems

 File locks in multi-agent systems keep AI agents from overwriting each other's files.
 Race conditions happen when two agents read the same file, edit copies separately, and write back.
 The later write overwrites the first changes.
-Fast.io's API and MCP tools let agents acquire and release locks.
-Automatic timeouts free locks from failed agents.
+Fastio workspace locks let agents acquire a lock, send heartbeats while they work, and release the lock when they finish.
 This approach makes collaboration safe in production.

 What Are Secure File Locks?